Osteoporosis and Teeth: How Bone Loss Affects Your Dental Health

 Q: Will osteoporosis make dentures less effective?

-A: Because of possible bone reduction, a weaker jawbone may need specially made dentures or liners for a more secure fit.
-Your dentist can guide the best choices for your particular case.
+A: A weaker jawbone may need specially made dentures or liners for a more secure fit because of possible bone reduction.
+Your dentist can guide you in making the best choices for your particular case.

 Latest Articles: